Top 10 Reasons to Visit Saratoga

 It’s a safe bet you’ll enjoy your time here.

-For more information about Saratoga Casino and Raceway, click here.
+For more information about Saratoga Casino Hotel, click here.

 If museums are your thing, consider this: Saratoga is home to The National Museum of Racing and Hall of Fame, the National Museum of Dance, New York State Military Museum and Veterans Research Center, Saratoga Automobile Museum, Saratoga History Museum, The Children’s Museum at Saratoga, and the Tang Teaching Museum and Gallery at Skidmore College.